-A risk assessment - this helps maintain your safety and the safety of others.
+A risk assessment - this helps maintain your safety.

 A physical healthcare assessment - this involves being examined by a doctor and various tests such as blood pressure, blood tests and urine sample testing.
 Some medications require these tests to be repeated regularly.
-We will also offer you a dental and optician appointment.

-During the first 3-6 months the team will carry out a detailed assessment of your needs.
-Care plans will be completed which set out the care and treatment you require during your stay.
-You are entitled to be involved in decisions about your care plan and will be offered copies to keep.
+Within 72 hours the team will carry out a detailed assessment of your needs.
+A care plan will be completed which sets out the care and treatment you require during your stay.
+You are entitled to be involved in decisions about your care plan and will receive a copy to keep in this folder.
 If you agree we will also share this information with your carer.